 The ongoing conflict in Syria has triggered the worst humanitarian crisis in the world today.
-According to the United Nations, 13.5 million people inside Syria need urgent help, including 6.5 million who are internally displaced.
+According to the United Nations, 13.1 million people inside Syria need urgent help, including 6.1 million who are internally displaced.
 It is estimated that well over 250,000 people have died in the conflict, with hundreds of thousands more wounded.
-Almost 4.6 million Syrians have sought refuge in the neighbouring countries of Egypt, Iraq, Jordan, Lebanon, and Turkey.
+Over 5.5 million Syrians have sought refuge in the neighbouring countries of Egypt, Iraq, Jordan, Lebanon, and Turkey.
 Thousands more have made the harrowing journey to Europe in search of a better life.

 Canada has given generously to the various international efforts to support the Syrian people, including those living as refugees in neighboring countries.
-To date, Canada has committed almost 1 billion in humanitarian, development and security assistance in response to the Syria crisis.
+To date, Canada has committed over $1 billion in humanitarian, development and security assistance in response to the Syria crisis.

 The Government of Canada resettled 25,000 Syrian refugees between November 2015 and February 29, 2016.
 This included government-supported and privately sponsored refugees.
 Our commitment to resettling Syrian refugees to Canada is continuing in 2016.
 Find out more about the plan.

 Working through experienced humanitarian partners, Canada’s humanitarian assistance funding is helping to meet the food, shelter, health, protection and emergency education needs of Syrians affected by the crisis.

 Between September 2015 and February 2016, Canadians generously donated a total of $31.8 million to the Syria Emergency Relief Fund to support humanitarian relief efforts in response to the conflict in Syria, which the Government of Canada is matching.